kratosator/apex-legends-obs-game/README.md

 ## Installation

 Compile the plugin or download the latest release available.
-Place the apex-game.dll in the plugins directory of your OBS installation (`%OBS_INSTALL_FOLDER%\obs-plugins\apex-game.dll`), open OBS and you're ready to go!
+Place the apex-game.dll in the plugins directory of your OBS installation (`%OBS_INSTALL_FOLDER%\obs-plugins\64bit\apex-game.dll`), open OBS and you're ready to go!

 ## Configuration